 Upon receipt of a personal letter requesting the authorization and a letter from your English instructor or sponsoring company (on letterhead), certifying that English is not your primary language, a candidate will be granted time and one-half to complete the examination.
-Please use the Exam Accommodations Request Form at the end of this Candidate Information Booklet to submit your request and provide the required documents.
+Please request for alternative arrangements by Clicking Here.